 In this chart you can see examples of types of keywords that should be modified in every campaign, this is a must

 Remember to use your money wisely and beware of keywords that will destroy your campaign.
 So you want to be running a keyword report regularly and watching for search terms that are generating poor quality leads.
 This is one of the biggest budget wastes I see is when someone isn’t carefully watching this list.

+Scan your keywords list and sort by spend to see where most of your budget is going.
 Identify the bad keywords and go to the tool wrench and add them to your list.
 Don’t ever stop watching this list, you’ll see new terms pop up often that need suppressing.

 In short, Google Ads do work for small businesses that take the time to do research and plan for a successful campaign.